gyflorand/development-backend/README.md

 # Last Episode:

 Laravel From Scratch - Section 9/Core Concepts.
-Laravel Facades Demystified
+Service Providers are the Missing Pieces